Ultraman Decker: Production

-The show's name was trademarked in China on November 29, 2021, and later in Japan on December 14, 2021, around 3 month before its announcement.
+The show's name was first trademarked and registered by Tsuburaya Productions on November 29, 2021, and published on December 14, 2021.

 Ultraman Decker and the titular Ultra were first announced by Tsuburaya Productions at the end of Ultraman Trigger: Episode Z as a post-credit scene.
 The show was later officially announced on March 31, 2022.
 As with Ultraman Trigger: New Generation Tiga, Decker continues to celebrate the TDG Heisei Trilogy series that consists of Ultraman Tiga, Dyna and Gaia, hence Decker itself representing Dyna as its modern-day retelling of the series.
 In addition, Hironobu Kageyama sings the ending theme, Kanata Tōku, returning exactly 25 years after performing for the second ending theme of Dyna.

 According to director Takesue, while Decker inherited many aspects from Dyna, he aims to take the show's direction to a different approach from its source of inspiration.
 As such, the titular Ultra has his Color Timer's positioning at the left side of his pectoral and his chest bearing the image of the universe, but his overall design and silhouette is an attempt at returning to the image of Heisei era Ultras as a whole.
 In addition, the theme of the series is "future", as Decker focuses on what lies ahead in contrast of Triggers themes of ancient era.
 Ultraman Decker is considered as the tenth entry to the New Generation Hero (ニュージェネレーションヒーロー, Nyū Jenerēshon Hīrō) series lineup that was introduced since Ultraman Ginga.
 In addition, the series' charm is to "make new ones", hence the show will be expected to introduce more new monsters in its run.

 According to Hiroki Matsumoto, filming of Ultraman Decker started in December 2021.